exakat/php-dictionary/dictionary/language-construct.ini.rst

 .. _language-construct:

-Language construct
+Language Construct
 ------------------

-PHP has 'language construct', which are special keywords, with an attached feature.
+PHP has a notion of ``language construct``, which are special keywords, with an attached feature.

 Language constructs are : echo, require, require_once, include, include_once, return, die, exit, unset, isset, print, empty.